Michael McFadyen's Scuba Diving - The Pipeline (Sewage Pipe)

 - these are on the concrete blocks that support the pipe

-The second way is to walk west past the fish and chip place and you will see a set of steps that go down into the water.
+The second way is to walk west past the cafe and you will see a set of steps that go down into the water.
 Once in the water, descend and head north till you are in about 7 metres.
 Then head west and gradually drop deeper.

 Head north along the eastern side of the pipe, again, zig-zagging as you go.
 When you get to a little over 12 metres, the sand in front of you appears to rise up a bit to form a sort of hill.
 It actually shallows a metre and then returns back to about 12 metres.
 This happens a couple of times.
 You will take about 10 to 12 minutes to cross this 12 metre depth section, depending on how quick you explore.